Fast and Accurate Image Restoration and Generation with Rank Enhanced Linear Attention: Method

 \subsubsection{Overall Architecture}

 The overall architecture of our LAformer is depicted in Fig.~\ref{fig:arch}.
 To rigorously assess the effectiveness of our proposed method, we adopt the classical U-Net architecture as the backbone, aligning with previous approaches~\cite{restormer,uformer,nafnet}.
 For an input low-quality (LQ) image $I_{lq}\in \mathbb{R}^{H\times W\times 3}$, LAformer initially applies a $3\times 3$ convolution for overlapping patch embedding, transforming $I_{lq}$ into a feature map with $C$ channels.
 In both the encoder and decoder modules, we incorporate Dual Attention (DA) Blocks to efficiently capture both global and local degradation patterns.
 Within each stage, skip connections link the encoder and decoder, enabling seamless information flow across intermediate features.
 Across stages, pixel-unshuffle and pixel-shuffle operations are employed for effective feature down-sampling and up-sampling.
-All learnable parameters are optimized using the $L_1$ loss, calculated between the restored image $I_{res}$ and the ground truth image $I_{gt}$.